Painting: The Next Step

 Anyone with some previous painting experience who wishes to improve their skills.

 You should have some previous experience and/or done a previous painting course before.
-Beginners should take one of our introductory courses such as Painting: The First Step (daytime Tuesdays), Beginners Painting (Saturdays) or our Evening Painting short course.
+Beginners should take one of our introductory courses such as Painting: The First Step, Beginners Painting or Evening Painting short courses.

 This is a unique course and our students keep returning to it as they find that it offers a great studio environment that allows them to continue to enhance their practice.